 Burrows Paper Corporation first entered the market in November 1919 with a single paper mill purchased by its founder, Andrew Burrows, in Little Falls, New York.
 Additional paper mills were acquired under Ralph Burrows in Lyons Falls, NY, and Pickens, MS, as well as a second mill in Little Falls.

 In 1986, Bill Burrows expanded the company to include light weight specialty packaging.
 U.S. packaging operations are located in Ohio, Iowa, and Nevada.
 In 1991, the company added a wholly-owned subsidiary packaging plant located in The Netherlands.
 In 2008, a packaging joint venture was added in China, which became a wholly-owned subsidiary in 2012.
 A Representative Office for U.S. paper sales opened in Shanghai in 2010.

-Today, Burrows continues to operate as a privately owned business, headquartered in Little Falls, where it still operates that first paper mill, as well as three others, and five packaging plants strategically located around the world.
+Today, Burrows continues to operate as a privately owned business, headquartered in Little Falls with five packaging plants strategically located around the world.